 Since phased array probes are generally highly damped for a sharp signal and the focussing technology itself offers more flexibility for the sensitivity, the probe selection for phased array will be more a matter of space restriction, signal resolution and coverage.

-One of the great advantage of using phased array for corrosion mapping is that it is like having an array of conventional UT probes aligned with a very precise overlap, all working at the same time.
+One of the great advantages of using phased array for corrosion mapping is that it is like having an array of conventional UT probes aligned with a very precise overlap, all working at the same time.
 So, along with frequency, the probe element size and quantity are the key drivers.
 The smaller the element pitch, the finer will be the resolution along this axis.
-Adding more element will simply increase the total coverage capability of the probe.
+Adding more elements will simply increase the total coverage capability of the probe.
 It is also suggested to keep a square aperture ratio as much as possible in order to create a symmetrical beam so defects always appear the same, independent of the probe orientation.

 (Example of the Sonatest Wheel Probe 2)

 In the context of environment, a small footprint probe will provide the user with more flexibility for constricted area scan.
 A larger array will offer more coverage and efficiency to scan large and unrestricted area.
 In order to create a precise, high resolution corrosion map, the signal has to be position encoded and it shall include a delay line that fits the thickness of the material.
 This can be achieved using a Wheel Probe 2 or a probe with a standard 0° irrigated wedge with a manual encoder.